Special offer

 Simple acknowledgements can include:

 Appreciation feedback is often spontaneous in response to a recent job or event.
-It is especially valued when it comes from higher levels in the organization, such as a senior VP or CEO.
-Feeling recognized can help boost an employee’s morale, increase job satisfaction, and reduce turnover.
+It can be especially valued when it comes from higher levels in the organization, such as a senior VP or CEO.

 6. Corrective feedback